kanhavcse23/anti-fraud/README.md

-Anti-Fraud System
-    The Anti-Fraud System is designed to detect and prevent fraudulent financial transactions.
-It employs a microservices architecture, primarily developed in Go, to ensure scalability, maintainability, and efficient handling of various components.
+Project employs a microservices architecture, primarily developed in Go, to ensure scalability, maintainability, and efficient handling of various components.

 Table of Contents:
 - Project Overview